pixelpassion/drf-saas-starter/docs/development.rst

     # Push to Heroku and makes migrations on the production database
     $ fab push_to_heroku

-    # Create an heroku app
+    # Create a heroku app
     $ fab create_heroku_app:name_of_cool_app

 Other commands::